Best TV deals for 2021

 Looking to find a bargain television in the sales?
 We’ve scrutinised offers and rounded up some of the best TV deals you can find this month.

-The TVs below aren't necessarily the best we've tested, but are all decent TVs that are available for a substantial discount.
+The TVs below aren't necessarily the best we've tested, but they are decent sets available for an often substantial discount.

 You'll also find plenty of buying advice to help decide exactly which features and brands are worth paying more for.
 But be quick, these discounts often don't last for long.